Carrigallen (barony)

-Carrigallen (Carraig Álainn) is a barony in County Leitrim, Republic of Ireland.
+Carrigallen (Carraig Álainn) is a barony in County Leitrim, Ireland.

 Etymology

 Carrigallen barony takes its name from the village of Carrigallen (Carraig Álainn, "beautiful stone").

 Location

 Carrigallen is found in southeast County Leitrim, stretching from Bencroy to Garadice Lough to Gulladoo Lough.

 Carrigallen barony is bordered to the west by Drumahaire and Leitrim; to the south by Mohill (all the preceding baronies are also in County Leitrim); to the north by Tullyhaw, County Cavan; to the east by Tullyhunco, County Cavan; to the southeast by Longford and Granard, County Longford.

 History

 The Mag Dorchaidh (Darcy) were chiefs of Cenél-Luachain in the modern parish of Oughteragh.
 The MacRannall chiefs held much of this barony as part of the territory called Conmaicne Mag Rein.
 During at least the 19th and 20th centuries, three annual fairs were held at Longfield townland on – 16 May, 10 October, and 27 December, while four annual fairs were held at Carrigallen on- 7 May, 9 August, 8 October, and 31 December.